kxxt/tracexec/README.template.md

 ## Known issues

 - Non UTF-8 strings are converted to UTF-8 in a lossy way, which means that the output may be inaccurate.
+- For eBPF backend, it might be impossible to show some details of the tracee, See https://mozillazg.com/2024/03/ebpf-tracepoint-syscalls-sys-enter-execve-can-not-get-filename-argv-values-case-en.html
 - The output is not stable yet, which means that the output may change in the future.
 - Test coverage is not good enough.
 - The pseudo terminal can't pass through certain key combinations and terminal features.